Killesbergpark: Killesberg tower

 Completed in 2001 the Killesberg Tower is a 40m high observation tower, overlooking the park.
 It was designed by Jörg Schlaich, using cable-stayed bridge technology.

 Other features

 From the 1950s until the 1980s there was a chair lift for visitors to enjoy views of the fairgrounds and parklands.

 The twenty-metre high Bismarck tower stands one kilometre south-west of the exhibition halls.
 It was built on the Gaehkopf, the highest point in northern Stuttgart, giving good views of Stuttgart itself and in all directions.
 It was one of many towers built to commemorate Otto von Bismarck.
 The building of over 410 Bismarck towers worldwide was planned, and 238 were actually built.
-The building of the tower was begun in 1902 by the students of the technical university in Stuttgart.
+The building of the tower was begun in 1902 by the students at the technical university in Stuttgart.
 The Stuttgart Bismarck tower was opened on 16 July 1904.
 In 2004, for its 100th anniversary, it was comprehensively renovated.